-1. Double tap the home button to open multitasking, and swipe up to force the app to close.
-For iPhone X users and above, swipe up from the bottom of the screen and press on the screen when your finger is near the center to open multitasking view, and then swipe up on Safari to close it.
+- Swipe up from the bottom of the screen and press on the screen when your finger is near the center to open the multitasking view, and then swipe up on Safari to close it.
+This will reset Safari.

-2. To shut down your phone, press and hold the sleep/wake button until a slider appears.
+- To shut down your phone, press and hold the sleep/wake button until a slider appears.
 Slide to the right to power off your phone.
-For iPhone X users and above, press and hold the side button and one of the volume buttons until the slider appears.
+For iPhone X and above, press and hold the side button and one of the volume buttons until the slider appears.
 Then slide it to the right to power off your phone.